-A woman who delivers a child vaginally, whether living or stillborn, or who suffers a miscarriage after the 40th day from conception, is called a yoledet.
+A woman who delivers a child vaginally, whether living or stillborn, or who suffers a miscarriage after the 40th day from conception, enters the status of yoledet as well as that of niddah.

-A woman who delivers a child vaginally, whether living or stillborn, or who suffers a miscarriage after the 40th day from conception, is called a yoledet.
+A woman who delivers a child vaginally, whether living or stillborn, or who suffers a miscarriage after the 40th day from conception, enters the status of yoledet as well as that of niddah.
 This applies even if she experienced no bleeding during delivery (an extremely rare situation), but not after a cesarean section.
-However, a woman who delivers by cesarean and experiences vaginal blood flow has the status of niddah but is not a yoledet.
-The laws of a yoledet are similar to those of a niddah, except that if the child is a girl, or, in the case of miscarriage after 40 days but before the sex of the fetus is discernible, there is a minimum of a seven day wait before the seven clean days can begin, as opposed to the normal minimum of five days.
+A woman who delivers by cesarean and experiences vaginal blood flow has the status of niddah but is not a yoledet.
+The laws of a yoledet are very similar to those of a niddah.

 The Onset of the Status of Niddah